ulisses-alves/elm-element/README.md

   }
 }
 ```
-With the difference that properties can be any JSON serializable value:
+With the difference that property values can be any JSON serializable value:
 ```elm
 -- App.elm